The Direct Aid Program Sri Lanka and Maldives

 We receive a high volume of excellent quality applications and we take the time to consider the merits of each.

 Only those organisations whose projects are short listed will be contacted.
-If you have not heard from us within eight months of the 2014-2015 application deadline, please consider your application unsuccessful.

 Please direct questions about projects based in the Western, Sabaragamuwa, Southern and Uva Provinces to:

 Mr Namal Perera